 The Breville Bambino Plus includes a dosing tool that the Breville Bambino espresso machine doesn’t.
 Other than that, both include a decent milk jug, a solid plastic tamper, and a 58 mm portafilter with a plastic handle.

-As you may imagine, it’s easy to upgrade all of these accessories, but it isn’t indispensable.
+As you may imagine, it’s easy to upgrade all these accessories, but they aren’t indispensable.
 Most users claim that using the plastic tamper is good enough.
-You can get good espresso using the default portafilter.
+Moreover, you can get good espresso using the default portafilter.

 The Verdict: the winner between the Breville Bambino vs. Bambino Plus